ttoli217/ai-case-study/README.md

 * What have been the major trends and innovations of this field over the last 5&ndash;10 years?
 The future of autonomous vehicles is poised to witness a plethora of Advanced Driving Assistance Systems (ADAS) aimed at enhancing driving safety for motorists.
 These electronic systems evolve through continuous ADAS development, drawing insights from various data sources such as radar, LiDAR, image sensors, and computer vision technologies.
 AI in automotive applications harnesses deep learning technology to iteratively enhance its performance, enabling it to make refined decisions based on accumulated experience.
 This evolution leads to safer, smoother, smarter, and more efficient rides.
 Whether it acts as a supportive aid to human drivers or assumes complete control, AI stands as a pivotal element in advancing autonomous vehicles.
 It serves as a major catalyst for the development of level-4 and level-5 autonomous systems.
 Anticipated advancements in safe and seamless all-weather autonomous driving are expected to drive significant market growth in the sector.

 * What are the other major companies in this field?
-Waymo, Cruz, Tesla and Cruise.
+May Mobility does not focus on taxir services or personal vechicles so that really limits its competitiors but as far as software comparison Waymo, Cruz, Tesla and Cruise are all major competitiors.

 ## Results